Prepared by Micah N. Strait and the Curriculum Committee

 particular theoretical models or high impact practices, please specifically identify

 and explain those here as well.
 Possible teaching methods include the following: lecture,

 group/class discussion, interactive experiences, hands-on experiences, service learning,

-etc. Please include a statament on how the teaching method(s) promote inclusivity.
+Please also include a statement here on how the teaching method(s) promote inclusivity.